 I don’t think there is a more perfect way to usher in Spring than through the brightly colored petals and beautiful fragrance of bulbous flowers.
 Crocuses, daffodils, tulips, and hyacinths are a wonderful addition to any garden.
 They make gorgeous bouquets to enjoy inside and brighten up a yard when most other plants are still awakening.

-Going for early Spring walks in our subdivision has inspired me to duplicate some of the creative bulb planting I’ve seen in our own gardens this Fall.
+Going for early Spring walks in our subdivision has inspired me to duplicate some of the creative bulb plantings I’ve seen in our own gardens this Fall.
 I’ve noticed a few reoccurring themes in professionally landscaped gardens.
-Color, size, and placement of bulbous blooms are important in a well-planted English garden (my favorite style).
+Color, size and placement of bulbous blooms are important in a well-planted English garden (my favorite style).

 Here’s how to incorporate bulbs into your landscape for maximum visual appeal.

 Consider the blooming order of the bulbs you wish to add.
 Crocuses, daffodils, hyacinths, tulips, and allium bloom consecutively in that order, with some overlap.
 Crocuses are usually solo bloomers, showing off when little to no other greenery is evident in the garden.
 They are finished before hyacinths and tulips makes their debut, so if you want a continuous stream of purples and yellows in a particular spot of your garden, you might consider planting crocus bulbs in front of a batch of tulip or hyacinth bulbs in the same color.

 daffodils and hyacinths bloom at the same time, typically in complementary purples and yellows, which means they look absolutely stunning when you pair them together.
 Daffodils have long, slender leaves and stems, while hyacinths tend to be shorter and wider.
 If you’re planting them together, keep the daffodils in back and let the hyacinths take front stage so they don’t get hidden in a sea of yellow.